-For full descriptions of the retrieval and merging methods cf. ATBD [RD-3] and (Wagner 2012).
+For full descriptions of the retrieval and merging methods cf. ATBD for v06.1 (Scanlon et al., 2021) and (Wagner 2012).

 Level 4:

 At Level 4 analyses of data from Levels 3, 2 or 1 are performed in order to determine the state or the change of state of specific geo-physical systems of interest, in particular regional and global climate systems.
 Detection of change of state typically involves statistical analysis methods (e.g. trend analysis) and process model calculations (simulations) using lower level data as input.